Kampbell/eclipse-javacc-plugin/sf.eclipse.javacc/readme.txt

 4) Generated files are identified with a small 'G' on top right.
    Right click on a generated file->Properties->Info, uncheck Derived to remove this decorator.
-   Open the file, edit, save to see removal of this Decorator.
+   Open the file, edit, save to see removal of this decorator.
 5) JJDoc compilation is available when a .jj or .jjt file is opened.
 6) JTB compilation is available on a .jtb file
 7) Help navigate into rules definitions